6 Ways Brands Can be More Sustainable

 Consumers care about sustainability

-Consumers care now more than ever about the environment and how their purchasing decisions impact the planet.
+Consumers are more concerned than ever about the environmental impact of their shopping habits, which has led to brands becoming more sustainablet.
 A study revealed that 70% of consumers in the U.S. and Canada think it is important that a brand is sustainable or eco-friendly.
 Furthermore, 69% of environmentally-conscious buyers willingly pay a premium for recycled products, and more than half of these buyers are ready to change their shopping habits to reduce the negative impact on the environment.

 Younger generations are especially concerned about how their shopping habits affect the environment.
 79% of Millennials cited sustainability as important in the products they purchase, and 75% of Gen Z said the same.
 With this desire for sustainability comes a growing spending power.
 Each year, Millennials alone spend over $600 billion dollars.
 If brands want to capture these audiences, and their growing spending power, they need to be meeting their demands for sustainability